 A bracelet that’s 3 cm wide looks very different when it’s actually on a wrist.
 Give your customers good quality product photos that show a sense of size and scale.

 9. Show off all your variants

 It can be frustrating for a potential customer if what they’re interested in is available, but they can’t see it.
 Show it all.
-If your t-shirts come in 5 different colours, show it in every colour.
+If your t-shirts come in 5 different colours, show every colour.
 Every product style should have its own picture.